 How shall we respond to Him Who Waits?

-- It is critical!
-“23 for all have sinned and fall short of the glory of God…” [Romans 3:23].
+- “…for all have sinned and fall short of the glory of God…” (Romans 3:23).
 Let us agree with His Word; we are all in critical condition apart Him!

-- And if we have received Him, let us meditate on this truth daily: He waits to have compassion on us, to speak to us, to reveal Himself to us!
+And if by faith, we have received Him, let us meditate on this truth daily: He waits to have compassion on us, to speak to us, to reveal Himself to us!
 Wow!
-Let’s not keep Him waiting!
+How could we ever keep Him waiting!